Updated: Jun 7

 Set a timer

-It's the day of the test and priority number one is to take care of yourself.
-Be sure to get enough sleep, eat something to fuel your body, move your body to get the blood flowin'.
+It's the day of the test, and priority number one is to take care of yourself.
+Be sure to get enough sleep, eat something to fuel your body, and move your body to get the blood flowin'.
 Practice positive self-talk to get into the right mindset.
-Consider a mantra such as, "I got this", or "I'm prepared for this test, I studied hard."
+Consider a mantra such as, "I got this," or "I'm prepared for this test.
+I studied hard."

-Once you have your test in front of you, here are some tips to help you.
+Once you have your test before you, here are some tips to help you.
 First of all, breathe.
 You prepared for this exam.
 Be sure to write down your name and read the instructions carefully.

 Do a quick scan of the test to get a feel for it so you can budget enough time to answer the questions.

-Brain dump - write down everything you know like formulas or key concepts
+Brain dump - write down everything you know, like formulas or critical concepts.

 Answer easy questions to build your confidence

-Take all time allotted to take your test there is no prize for the person who gets done first.
+Take all time allotted to take your test.
+There is no prize for the person who gets it done first.